Christopher J. Wiernicki: Career

 In March 2023, he accepted a position on Singapore's Maritime International Advisory Panel (IAP).
 The IAP was established by the Singapore Ministry of Transport (MOT) and Maritime and Port Authority of Singapore (MPA) to seek global perspectives on key trends that will shape the maritime industry.
 In April 2023, Wiernicki was awarded the GREEN4SEA Leadership Award, recognizing his industry leadership and contribution to a more sustainable industry.
 In June 2023, he delivered the Commencement Message to the graduating class of 2023 at the Webb Institute.
 In October 2023, Wiernicki was selected to receive the first Seatrium Visiting Professorship at the National University of Singapore College of Design and Engineering, a program designed to attract top talent from the energy transition and sustainability sectors to promote knowledge transfer, capability building and support development of innovative maritime technology.

 In December 2024, Wiernicki was featured at number 68 in the 2024 Lloyds List Top 100 People in Shipping ranking of the leading individuals of influence in shipping.
 In March 2025, he was elected to the CNA Board of Trustees for a four-year term.
 In April 2025, Breakbulk News hailed Wiernicki for his long-standing leadership in the maritime sector and his role in guiding ABS through the maritime transition and technological evolution.
 In May 2025, he was the commencement speaker at the 141st George Washington University (GW) School of Engineering and Applied Science Graduation Celebration.
 He was honored by The Seaman’s Church Institute (SCI) in June, receiving the 2025 Silver Bell Award for lifelong service and outstanding leadership in the maritime industry.
 The North American Marine Environment Protection Association (NAMEPA) recognized his distinguished career advancing maritime innovation, safety, and modernization with a Lifetime Achievement Award in a ceremony in New York in October 2025.
+In December 2025, he was named International Personality of the Year at the Lloyds List Greek Shipping Awards, the second time he has received the honor and he was featured at number 72 in the 2025 Lloyds List ranking of the Top 100 People in Shipping.
+ABS was named Number One Classification Society by Gross Tonnage in the 2025 Lloyds List ranking of the Top 10 Class Organizations.
+For his years of service and dedication to the industry, Wiernicki was awarded the U.S. Coast Guard Distinguished Service Medal at the end of 2025.
+In 2026, he joined the board of directors of Royal Caribbean Group(the parent of Royal Caribbean International.)